ncs1/serviceworker-rails/README.md

 self.addEventListener('fetch', onFetch);
 ```

+#### Integration with Webpacker notes

+The automated install script takes care for the initial scaffold for using the serviceworker with Webpacker.

+Depending on which loaders you use, Webpacker may not serve the manifest.json.erb correctly.
+Our suggestion is to create a manifest.json and put it under the public/ directory instead of being served from Webpacker.

 ## Configuration

 When `serviceworker-rails` is required in your Gemfile, it will insert a middleware into the Rails